Jorl17/sharelatex-git-integration-unofficial/README.md

 # Can I also push changes from git to ShareLaTeX? (e.g. do a *git revert* and change my project)

 Unfortunately, **this is not supported**.
-In theory, this could be done if you provided your username and password to **sharelatex-git-integration-unofficial**, but at the moment it is not implemented.
+In theory, this could be done, but at the moment it is not implemented.

 However, you **can** do all the changes you want in your repository, and then simply copy the affected files manually to your project.
 It's kind of a hassle, but unless you're always deleting what you write, 99.99% of the time you'll just want to track the changes -- **that's what this application is for**.